 #2 Talking loud and clear

-As a waiter, I learned to adjust my talking volume and speed to the surrounding.
+As a waiter, I learned to adjust my talking volume and speed to the surroundings.
 If the restaurant was empty I spoke normally and slowly.
 On a Saturday evening, I spoke louder and faster but without stuttering.
 Because the guest is mostly drunk.

 #3 Genuinely developing a warming personality

 Since quitting being a waiter, I appreciate that job even more.
-Because I realize who I became.
+Because I realized who I became.
 Before I started that job I was loud and jumpy.
 I did things with obvious intention, people could tell.
-My personality seemed as fake.
+My personality seemed fake.
 Being nice also seemed as fake.
 Even though I didn’t tend to do that.
 Not everyone liked that.

 During my first job as a waiter, I discovered that I wasn’t a warm person at all.
 Because I overdo most of the things.
 Overly smiling, being too nice, and talking too much.
 People thought I was doing that for the tip.
 Which I did.